Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Updated February 2026 | By Hicham Aouladi • ~10–12 min read

-About this guide: Written by cat parent and Pawfect Cat Care founder Hicham Aouladi and fact-checked using reputable veterinary sources.
-For educational purposes only — not a substitute for professional veterinary advice.
+About this guide: Written by cat parent and Pawfect Cat Care founder Hicham Aouladi using reputable veterinary references for fact-checking.
+This article is for general educational purposes only and does not replace veterinary advice, diagnosis, or treatment.

 1) Quick triage: is this urgent?